Goldman Sachs vindicated but bruised in court battle with Libyan fund

 But Judge Rose said there was something "stage managed" about this stormy meeting.
 "The meeting seems to have been conducted so as to have maximum impact by turning on a dime from 'chit chat' to explosive and frightening abuse," she said.

-Goldman described Friday's ruling as "a comprehensive judgment in our favour", while the LIA expressed its disappointment and said all options were being considered.
+Goldman described Friday's ruling as "a comprehensive judgment in our favor", while the LIA expressed its disappointment and said all options were being considered.

 The fund is potentially an important source of finance for rebuilding Libya after years of war and chaos, but some of its assets have been under U.N. sanctions since the overthrow of ruler Muammar Gaddafi in 2011.
 A power struggle over the fund is still raging.